LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 *Tidepool Loop* was approved by the FDA in Jan 2023.
 In 2025, the [Sequel twiist pump](https://www.twiist.com/) became available with *Tidepool Loop*.
 Check their site to see if it available in your area.

 There is no arrangement for using an FDA cleared version of the Loop app with Omnipod.
-You must still build it yourself to use Omnipod Eros or DASH pods.
+You must still build it yourself to use Omnipod Eros or DASH Pods.

 - - -

 ## Do I still need a PDM with Omnipod Loop?

+You don't need a PDM to use Pods with your OS-AID system but you might need a PDM serial number registered to your Insulet account to get replacements for failed Pods.

-No, pods are monogamous little creatures.
+Pods are monogamous little creatures.
 They will pair with only one device at a time for safety reasons...so a pod is either paired with a PDM or your *Loop* app on your iPhone.
 In other words, your PDM can stay in the diabetes closet while you are Looping.
 You cannot use the PDM for a pod that has been activated with the *Loop* app.
 That doesn't mean you should get rid of your PDM if you have one.
 Instead, keep it for backup situations if you lose your phone.
 See below for what to do if you lose your phone or RileyLink.

 - - -